mneang/laplens/README.md

 > “Where was this driver strong?
 Where are the easiest wins next time we come to COTA?”

+Unlike a generic lap-time dashboard, LapLens focuses on **turning telemetry into coaching language**: instead of just numbers, it gives a ranked list of laps plus specific notes a driver can act on before the next session.

 ---

 ## 2. What LapLens Delivers